encode/django-rest-framework/docs/api-guide/parsers.md

 ## How the parser is determined

 The set of valid parsers for a view is always defined as a list of classes.
-When either `request.DATA` or `request.FILES` is accessed, REST framework will examine the `Content-Type` header on the incoming request, and determine which parser to use to parse the request content.
+When  `request.data` is accessed, REST framework will examine the `Content-Type` header on the incoming request, and determine which parser to use to parse the request content.

 ---